-Thm_cont.X_CHOOSE_THEN : (term -> thm_tactical)
+X_CHOOSE_THENThm_cont.X_CHOOSE_THEN : (term -> thm_tactical)

 Replaces existentially quantified variable with given witness, and passes it to a theorem-tactic.

-expects a variable y
+X_CHOOSE_THEN expects a variable y, a

-, and a theorem
+tactic-generating function f:thm->tactic, and a theorem

-of the form (A1 |- ?x. w)
+of the form (A1 |- ?x. w) as arguments.
+A new theorem is

-created by introducing the given variable y
+created by introducing the given variable y as a witness

-whose existence is asserted in the
+for the object x whose existence is asserted in the

-original theorem, (w[y/x] |- w[y/x])
+original theorem, (w[y/x] |- w[y/x]).
+If the

-applied to this theorem
+tactic-generating function f applied to this theorem

 produces results as follows when applied to a goal

-(A ?- t)
+(A ?- t):

 A ?- t